lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 ### The limitations of this code

-For a short while, when I reached this point, I thought I had my custom pagination all sorted.
+For a short while when I reached this point I thought I had my custom pagination all sorted.
 But there are issues with what we've written.
-There's nothing to stop page numbers being output indefinitely.
-That's fine if there are 10 pages, but what if there are 20 or 50?
+There's nothing to stop page numbers being output indefinitely which is fine if there are 10 pages.
+But what if there are 20... or 50?

 At this point I strongly considered abandoning my quest for custom pagination.
-Hugo's built-in pagination is really good and I could probably just hide anything I didn't want using CSS.
+Hugo's built-in pagination is really good and I could probably hide anything I didn't want using CSS.
 But no, I pressed on.

 ## Smarter page numbers